irozaji/SnapPost/docs/v1-prd.md

 ## Project overview

-Build a native iOS app that lets a user capture an image of book pages or a paragraph, run on-device image preprocessing and OCR to extract clean text, generate 3 LinkedIn-ready post drafts with AI, then share instantly using the iOS share sheet into the LinkedIn app.
+Build a native iOS app for personal productivity that lets you capture an image of book pages or paragraphs, run on-device image preprocessing and OCR to extract clean text, generate 5 LinkedIn-ready post drafts with AI, then share instantly using the iOS share sheet into the LinkedIn app.

-**No backend in v1.**
+**v1 Scope:**

+- **Personal productivity app** - designed for individual use
+- **Direct OpenAI API integration** - no backend required
+- **No user accounts or subscriptions** - single-user app
-**No LinkedIn API usage.**
+- **No LinkedIn API usage** - share sheet only
-All user data remains on device.
+- All user data remains on device

+**v2+ Future Plans:**

+- User accounts and subscription management
+- Backend infrastructure for multi-user support
+- Usage analytics and billing

 **Success criteria**